docker/community/Docker-Birthday-3/tutorial.md

 Login Succeeded
 ```

-Pushing the image is achived by running the following command*:
+Pushing the image is achieved by running the following command*:

 ```
 $ docker push YOUR_USERNAME/myfirstapp